The Ipcress File (film): Plot

-Believing that he himself must have been the intended target, Palmer goes home to collect his belongings and there discovers the body of the second CIA agent.
+Believing he must have been the intended target, Palmer goes home to collect his belongings and discovers the body of the second CIA agent.
 When he returns to the office, the IPCRESS file is missing from his desk.
-Ross had previously asked him to microfilm the file and Palmer now believes that he is being set up.
-When he informs Dalby what has happened and that he suspects Ross, Dalby tells him to leave town for a while.
+Ross had previously asked him to microfilm the file, and Palmer reports to Dalby that he is being set up.
+Dalby tells him to leave town for a while.

-On the train to Paris, Palmer is kidnapped and wakes up imprisoned in a cell apparently in Albania.
-After subjecting Palmer to several days without sleep, food and warmth, Grantby reveals himself as his kidnapper.
-Having previously read the file, Palmer realises that they are preparing to brainwash him.
-He uses pain to distract himself, but after many sessions under stress from disorienting images and loud electronic sounds, he succumbs.
-Grantby then instils a trigger phrase that will make Palmer follow any commands given to him.
+Palmer is kidnapped en route to Paris and wakes up in an Albaniann cell.
+After subjecting Palmer to several days without sleep, food and heat, Grantby reveals himself as his kidnapper and Palmer deduces they are preparing to brainwash him.
+He uses pain to distract himself, but after many stressful exposures to disorienting images and loud electronic sounds, he succumbs.
+Grantby instils a trigger phrase that will make Palmer follow any commands given to him.

-Palmer eventually fights his way out and discovers that he is still really in London.
-He phones Dalby, not knowing that Dalby is in Grantby's company at the time.
-Dalby uses the trigger phrase and gets Palmer to call Ross to the warehouse where he had been held.
+Palmer escapes and discovers he is actually in London.
+He phones Dalby, not knowing Dalby is in Grantby's company, and he uses the trigger phrase.
+Palmer calls Ross to the warehouse where he had been held.
 As Dalby and Ross arrive, Palmer holds them both at gunpoint.
-Dalby accuses Ross of killing Carswell; Ross tells Palmer that he had been suspicious of Dalby and was investigating him.
+Dalby accuses Ross of killing Carswell; Ross tells Palmer that he had been investigating Dalby.

-Dalby now uses the trigger phrase again and tells Palmer to "Shoot the traitor now".
-As Palmer wavers, his hand strikes against a piece of equipment and the pain reminds him of his conditioning.
+Dalby uses the trigger phrase again and orders Palmer to "shoot the traitor now".
+Palmer wavers, and when his hand strikes a piece of equipment the pain reminds him of his conditioning.
 Dalby goes for his gun and Palmer shoots him.

-Ross then remarks that, in choosing Palmer for the assignment, he had hoped that Palmer's tendency to insubordination would be useful.
-When Palmer reproaches Ross for endangering him, he is told that this is what he is paid for.
+Ross remarks that he expected Palmer's tendency to insubordination made him a useful candidate.
+Palmer reproaches Ross for endangering him, telling him this is what he is paid for.